 If you have failed a module (or other credit-bearing course element) and are registered for an additional academic year of study beyond the standard course length in order to make up that credit, you will need to pay tuition fees for the additional year.
-The fees charged will reflect the credits being taken both new and retake and will be charged for the module(s) at the standard module rate.
+The fees charged will reflect the credits being taken with both the new module/s and retake module/s to be charged at the same rate which may be higher compared to the previous year where the fee cap has increased.